 In the relapsed setting, venetoclax showed similar efficacy and safety even after previous therapy with ibrutinib or idelalisib (the phosphatidylinositol 3-kinase delta inhibitor).[1,2]

 Similarly, in a trial reported in abstract form, ibrutinib and acalabrutinib showed similar efficacy and safety after previous therapy with venetoclax.
 Sequencing these novel agents showed efficacy in the relapsed/refractory setting.

 Chimeric Antigen Receptor (CAR) T-Cell Therapy

 Autologous T cells were modified by a lentiviral vector to incorporate antigen receptor specificity for the B-cell antigen CD19 and then infused into a previously treated patient.
-A dramatic response lasting 6 months has prompted larger trials of this concept.[Level of evidence: 3iiiDiv] Ongoing clinical trials are testing the concept of T cells directed at specific antigen targets with engineered CARs.[6,7]
+A dramatic response lasting 6 months has prompted larger trials of this concept.[Level of evidence: 3iiiDiv] Ongoing clinical trials are testing the concept of T cells directed at CD19 with engineered CAR T cells.[6,7]

 Idelalisib or Duvelisib

 Idelalisib is an oral inhibitor of the delta isoform of the phosphatidylinositol 3-kinase (PI3K inhibitor), which is in the B-cell receptor-signaling cascade.
 Duvelisib is an oral dual inhibitor of the delta and gamma isoforms of PI3K.